IRS Form 56: Instructions & Overview

 Form 56 is filed with the IRS at the beginning and end of a fiduciary relationship — one where one person is responsible for the assets of another.
-Form 56 must also be filed whenever the fiduciary relationship changes.
-Filing Form 56 notifies federal agencies and creditors to send mail regarding the estate to the fiduciary.
+Form 56 must also be filed whenever a fiduciary relationship changes.
+Filing IRS Form 56 notifies federal agencies and creditors to send mail regarding the estate to the fiduciary.
 The main purpose of this form is to establish the trustee or fiduciary as responsible for the accounts of an estate.
 Let’s go over more details, including IRS Form 56 instructions.

 A fiduciary is any person in a position of confidence acting on behalf of any other person.
 A fiduciary assumes the powers, rights, duties, and privileges of the person or entity on whose behalf he or she is acting.

-A person is an individual, trust, estate, partnership, association, company or corporation.
+A person, in this case, is an individual, trust, estate, partnership, association, company, or corporation.

 - Personal Representative

 Form 56 and Form 56 instructions can be found on the IRS website.
 You can also contact a tax professional such as a tax attorney or CPA to handle your Form 56 filing.

 Form 56 can be mailed directly to the IRS department in your state.
 A tax professional can help you find the address of your state’s office, or you can find out the closest one online by visiting the IRS.gov website.
 Because of the amount of signed documentation that is typically required with Form 56, you will likely be unable to take advantage of the Paperwork Reduction Act and file any of Form 56 online.
 When you do mail in IRS Form 56 to file, make sure that you have all the required documentation listed on Form 56.

 The IRS Form 56 notice concerning fiduciary relationship may seem confusing, don’t hesitate to seek out professional tax help.
 Filing Form 56 can be a complicated process—the qualified tax experts at Community Tax can assist you with all of your filing questions and needs.